usynin2000/beautiful_terminal/README.md

 Reload your terminal
 ```
-⌘ + T
+source ~/.zshrc
 ```

-You wiil have nice and clean theme that you have chosen.
+You will have nice and clean theme that you have chosen.

-> Do not forget to look at your terminal in IDE you use, some themes doesn't look good.
-My personal minimalistic choise is "fletcherm".
+> Note: Some themes may not render well in your IDE terminal.
+My personal minimalistic choice is "fletcherm".

-## Adding pluguins
+## Adding plugins

-Now when we have beutiful terminal we also could make it more smart.
+Now when we have beautiful terminal we also could make it more smart.

-We will add 3 most useful pluguins.
+We will add 3 most useful plugins.

 - zsh-autosuggestions
 - zsh-syntax-highlighting